The-Wishlist-Co/shopify-integration/docs/index.md

 The steps below show how to access the wishlist configuration for your Shopify store.

-1. Go to the Wishlist Admin console login page: https://sc.au-aws.thewishlist.io/auth/sign-in
+1. Go to the Wishlist Admin console login page at https://sc.au-aws.thewishlist.io/auth/sign-in.
-2. Login using the email address and password provided
+2. Login using the email address and password provided.

 At this point, you should see an administration page for the wishlist.
 It can be used to configure the wishlist experience that your Shopify customers will see.